nndeto/study-group/marie-interview.md

 ## Browser Debugging

 - Using DevTools to debug Javascript/HTML/CSS at runtime.
-Leveraging the tool to your advantage.
+Leveraging the tool to your advantage.<br>
+      - Using the inspect tool on Chrome helps you peer into elements and check what's happening under the website page's hood

 ## Version Control